 Make a statement and hint at what’s hidden inside.
 Gloss black, navy, white, racing green and pillar-box red are the classics, but thanks to softer shades and eggshell finishes you can stay on trend even in conservation areas.

-It’s important to coordinate the door with the rest of the house, suggests Rebecca Thompson, Dulux’s Color Designer.
+When considering how to paint a front door, it’s important to coordinate the door with the rest of the house, suggests Rebecca Thompson, Dulux’s Color Designer.
 ‘Look closely at the underlying hues within your walls and natural surroundings to ensure they don’t clash.
 Red brick goes best with charcoal or earthy tones.
 Bricks with a yellow/cream hue work with classic blues or greens.
 Neutral or grey exteriors allow you to be even more adventurous with vibrant shades of red and blue.’

 Get inspiration from your neighbors, too, and try for a unified look.
 A street with complementary tones looks more appealing than a hotch-potch of colors.